nathangeffen/faststi/docs/_build/html/_sources/events.rst.txt

 in the before_events parameter.

 Note that it doesn't actually put the agents into relationships, only into a mating pool.
-The _initial_rel event must then be executed in order to actually place agents in relationships with each other.
+An agent pairing event, such as _rkpm must then be executed in order to actually place agents in relationships with each other.

+.. tip:: Instead of using this event, it will usually make more sense to use the
+         _generate_and_pair event which generates the initial set of agents, places them in a mating pool, shuffles the mating pool, mates the agents in the mating pool and then sets the number of time steps each agent will stay in its current relationship or stay single.
+This event is in fact called by _generate_and_pair.

 Datasets: dataset_gen_mating